(HET a starch)

 Frequency not defined.

-Cardiovascular: Bradycardia, cardiac failure, circulatory overload, increased plasma volume, peripheral edema, tachycardia
+Cardiovascular: Bradycardia, cardiac failure, increased plasma volume, peripheral edema, tachycardia

 Central nervous system: Chills, headache, intracranial hemorrhage